[ English | Espa˝ol | Franšais | Italiano ]

 RPM - RPM Package Manager that uses lzip to compress packages.

-GNU Tar, Star - Automatically create and extract lzip-compressed tar archives.
+GNU Tar - Automatically create and extract lzip-compressed tar archives.

 GNU Texinfo - The GNU Documentation System understands lzip-compressed manuals.